Alberta's Spring Goose Hunt

-- There was concern that hunters will misidentify snow geese for whooping cranes or pelicans, but there hasn't been a single documented case of a hunter-shot crane or pelican in Quebec, Manitoba and Saskatchewan (which have had a spring goose hunt for 16 years).
+- There was concern that hunters will misidentify snow geese for whooping cranes or pelicans, but there hasn't been a single documented case of a hunter-shot crane or pelican in Quebec, Manitoba and Saskatchewan (which have had a spring goose hunt for over a decade).

 - Information is expensive and difficult to collect, but hunters act as free civilian scientists.
 More information about the geese's movements is needed and hunters will be able to provide this data by reporting and submitting recovered bands.